neutrinojs/neutrino/packages/airbnb/README.md

 ❯ npm install --save-dev @neutrinojs/airbnb eslint
 ```

-## Project Layout

-`@neutrinojs/airbnb` follows the standard [project layout](https://neutrinojs.org/project-layout/) specified by Neutrino.
-This
-means that by default all project source code should live in a directory named `src` in the root of the
-project.

-## Quickstart

-After adding the Airbnb preset to your Neutrino-built project, edit your project's `.neutrinorc.js` to add the preset for
+After that, edit your project's `.neutrinorc.js` to add the preset for
 linting **before** your build preset.
 For example, when building your project using `@neutrinojs/react`:

 ```js